redhat-manufacturing/edge-lab-ansible/README.md

 # OR
 docker login registry.redhat.io

-# premake the EE if you like
+# pre-make the EE if you like
 make

 # ensure that your ssh-agent has your SSH key for connecting to bastion.hou.edgelab.online